Itchy Palms: Causes, Symptoms, Remedies, and Treatment

 Psoriasis

 Psoriasis is another skin condition that can cause itchy palms.
-This chronic disease leads to an overproduction of skin cells, causing a buildup that appears red, itchy, and scaly patches.
+According to Kimberly Holland, this chronic disease leads to an overproduction of skin cells, causing a buildup that appears red, itchy, and scaly patches.

 Other Health Issues